namoscato/google-api-typings-generator/gapi.client.discovery-v1/readme.md

 # Typescript typings for APIs Discovery Service
-Lets you discover information about other Google APIs, such as what APIs are available, the resource and method details for each API.
+Provides information about other Google APIs, such as what APIs are available, the resource, and method details for each API.
 For detailed description please check [documentation](https://developers.google.com/discovery/).

 ## Installing